thedarredondo/data-science-fundamentals/README.md

 These lessons were built with the "guide on the side" model in mind, as opposed to the "sage on the stage."
 The materials are self contained and suitable for self study.
 The intrsuctor's role is more that of a consultant.
-I suggest doing the NotesSF, reading NotesAK, doing ExercisesSf, and doing the unit's project.
-I suggest only grading the exercises and project.
+I suggest doing the NotesSF, then reading NotesAK, then doing ExercisesSf, and finally doing the unit's project.
+I only grading the exercises and project.

 Presentations for the projects have gone well, and they have been great oppurtunites to reinfornce key concepts or warn about missteps.

 ## Suggestions on grading

-The main purpose of this course is to get students to think about modeling decisions.
-I encourage you to create a grading plan that
+I created a scheme that:
 - focues on how students explain and justify their decisions
 - rewards creativity in written, oral, and visual presentation.

-My personal grading scheme:

 ### Grade Break Down